History of animation: Cambria Productions

-US theatrical animation in the 1960s
+American theatrical animation in the 1960s

 For One Hundred and One Dalmatians (1961) production costs were restrained, helped by the xerography process that eliminated the inking process.
 Although the relatively sketchy look produced by the xerox process is often maligned by historians and critics, the animators at the time embraced being able to have their drawings transferred directly onto the finished picture.
 This period at Disney also coincided with the maturation of the "Nine Old Men", a tightly knit group of animators whom Walt entrusted with the development and animation of the films especially as Walt devoted increasingly more time to the construction of parks and other projects.
 Animators typically regard this period in the studio's history as the most accomplished in terms of the draftsmanship and overall quality of animation.
 Animation, character designs, and model sheets from this period are still used as reference by animation schools and studios today.
 "One Hundred and One Dalmatians" was a hit for the studio as was The Sword in the Stone (1963) though over the years it has become one of the least-known Disney features.
 1964 saw the release of the live-action/animation hybrid Mary Poppins (1964) which received 13 Academy Awards nominations, including Best Picture.
 Disney's biggest animated feature of the 1960s was The Jungle Book (1967) which was both a critical and commercial success.
 This was also the final film that was overseen by Walt Disney before his death in 1966.
 After Walt's passing, the studio went into a period of long decline.
 Led by the Nine Old Men, the studio continued to produce films that were successful enough to enable the continuation of the studio.
 As veteran animators began to age, a training program was introduced to nurture the next generation of talent.
 The departure of Don Bluth sapped the studio of many veterans and forced many young animators into taking on bigger responsibilities.
 By the early 1980s, the Nine Old Men had retired, many veterans were gone, and this cohort was struggling to keep the studio viable.

 UPA produced their first feature 1001 Arabian Nights (1959) (starring Mr. Magoo as Alladin's uncle) for Columbia Pictures, with little success.
 They tried again with Gay Purr-ee in 1962, released by Warner Bros.
 It was well received by critics, but failed at the box office and would be the last feature the studio made.